 A total value perspective links job evaluation to learning and growth feedback.
 It ensures that what is important in the job is also important in the learning and growth review – automatically and consistently;

 - No subjectivity,

 - No guess work about what to include in the review,

 - No employee misunderstanding about what the expectations are.

 There’s more.
-If what was numerically expected (from job evaluation) was the basis of measuring what was numerically demonstrated (from performance reviews) there would be no translation required to identify what employee training needs were.
+If what was numerically expected (from job evaluation) was the basis of measuring what was numerically demonstrated (from learning and growth reviews) there would be no translation required to identify what employee training needs were.
 The largest differences would always highlight and prioritize individual and team training needs.
 Indeed, in the same way, organizations could quantify the effectiveness of their training through year-over-year changes in employee skills.

 Which leads me to ask a few questions….

 Please give us a call.
-Our team at enCompassing Visions would love to show you how we manage it – successfully.
+Our team at Encompassing Visions would love to show you how we manage it – successfully.

 Douglas A.W.
 Chapman